The SCA in Australia

 François Henri Guyon and Aelfthrythe of Saxony, second Baron and Baroness of Politarchopolis.

 (Photo courtesy of Aelfthrythe.)

-Baroness Mistress Leta von Goslar and Baron Edmund Ale-conner, fourth Baron and Baroness.
+Baroness Mistress Leta von Goslar and Baron Edmund Ale-conner, third Baron and Baroness.

 (Photo courtesy of Alexandra Hartshorne)